aliok/aliok.github.io/_miscposts/2011-06-04-using-your-ssl-certificate-on-glassfish-3.markdown

 * server.csr

 Next step is uploading server.csr file to one of the certificate authorities (I used Godaddy and I was pretty happy with their service) and receiving signed certificate.
-Certificate authorities looks for the “whois” record of your domain and if they find a technical representative email address, they send the signed certificate to that email.
-If there is no email address (like one of the domains I set the SSL up), they give you a code (like abcd123) and require you to either add a subdomain with that code or add a html page named with the code (and also with the content filled with the code).
+Certificate authorities looks for the *whois* record of your domain and if they find a technical representative email address, they send the signed certificate to that email.
+If there is no email address (like one of the domains I set up the SSL), they give you a code (like abcd123) and require you to either add a subdomain with that code or add a html page named with the code (and also with the content filled with the code).

 From certificate authority, you should generally receive two files

-* Your signed certificate : generally named as “yourdomain.com.crt”
+* Your signed certificate : generally named as *yourdomain.com.crt*
 * Root certificate of your certificate (you might receive more than one.
-In some cases certification authority sends the intermediate certificates) : Godaddy names it “gd_bundle.crt”
+In some cases certification authority sends the intermediate certificates) : Godaddy names it *gd_bundle.crt*

 Next step is importing the keystore I used into the Glassfish’s keystore:
 {% highlight bash %}